numenta/nupic.core-legacy/README.md

 #### Docker build for ARM64

 If you are on `ARM64` and would like to build a Docker image, run the command below.
-The CircleCI automated ARM64 build (detailed below) uses this specifically.
+The CI automated ARM64 build (detailed below) uses this specifically.

 ```sh